openBackhaul/_PerformanceManagement/README.md

   - Service Quality Monitoring:
     - Statistics about the completeness and quality of the PM data shall be provided

-### Scope to be delivered in a future fourth iteration
+### Scope to be delivered in a future fourth iteration (agreed 16th of September 2025)
 - Semantical harmonization of PM data deformed by PowerSaving

 ### Out of Scope